 Customer Journey Map

-Customer journey maps are incredibly flexible templates that can be scaled to meet a wide variety of customer needs.
-Our definition of customer journey maps follows as such “A customer journey map is the visualization of the experience or journey that a customer travels as they are exposed to your product/service.
-It can follow their tangible actions, their assumptions, or their motivations through each different step of the interaction.
-It helps you tell the story of your customer’s experiences with your brand across all of their interactions.”
+Customer journey maps can be scaled to meet a wide variety of customer needs.
+A customer journey map is the visualization of the experience or journey a customer travels as they are exposed to your product/service.
+It can follow their tangible actions, assumptions, or motivations through each step of the interaction.
+It helps tell the story of your customer’s experiences with your brand across all their interactions.

 Identifying a customer’s needs through a customer journey map is easiest when diagramming the pain points and intention of each step.
 Customer journey maps do a great job of breaking down their journey and looking at each segment individually, analyzing how the customer interacts with your product/service and what their intentions are.